hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 It consists of two scripts and in its current form runs within a single AWS account, managing snapshots for all RDS instances in that account.
 As the project I have built this for is only using PostgreSQL database instances it has been developed and tested with these only.
 The Lambda script solutions I worked with in the past were also written in Python, doing much the same thing with MariaDB and MySQL instances (all scheduling was hardcoded though in this case, which simplified things).

 The first script gets a list of all RDS instances and steps through the list, taking snapshots according to whatever schedule has been defined for each RDS instance.
-I've designed the script to be run on an hourly basis, so logging and what error handling there is, is managed by the hour.
-It only picks up RDS instances in the AWS account that it is running in, so will need to be deployed in every account.
+I've designed the script to be run on an hourly basis so logging and what error handling there is, is managed by the hour.
+It only picks up RDS instances in the AWS account that it is running in so will need to be deployed in every account.

 The second script steps through all manual snapshots and deletes any that are older than an expiry timestamp that in turn was calculated by the first script from a defined retention period and attached to the snapshot.
 This script can be run at any time, independently of the first script.